letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 Commit and create a pull request
 --------------------------------

-After changing and testing sourcecode, using builds uploaded to an actual ESP unit, the time has come to present the changed code to ESPEasy to be included in the regular build.
+After changing and testing your changed source code, using builds uploaded to an actual ESP unit, the time has come to present the changed code to ESPEasy to be included in the regular build.
 This is called a 'pull request', and is explained in this Github documentation `About pull requests <https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>`_ Quote: "Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub."

 To make changes available for others they have to be 'staged' and 'committed' (git terminology) before it can be uploaded (pushed) to the repository.
 This stage and commit is a 2 step process, and easiest done from the VSCode UI.
 First select the GitLens plugin, and select the files that need to be staged and committed: